Adam and Eve: Gnostic traditions

-Gnostic Christianity discussed Adam and Eve in two known surviving texts, namely the "Apocalypse of Adam" found in the Nag Hammadi documents and the Testament of Adam.
+Gnostics discussed Adam and Eve in two known surviving texts, namely the "Apocalypse of Adam" found in the Nag Hammadi documents and the Testament of Adam.
 The creation of Adam as Protoanthropos, the original man, is the focal concept of these writings.

 Another Gnostic tradition held that Adam and Eve were created to help defeat Satan.
 The serpent, instead of being identified with Satan, is seen as a hero by the Ophites.
 Still other Gnostics believed that Satan's fall, however, came after the creation of humanity.
 As in Islamic tradition, this story says that Satan refused to bow to Adam due to pride.
 Satan said that Adam was inferior to him as he was made of fire, whereas Adam was made of clay.
 This refusal led to the fall of Satan recorded in works such as the Book of Enoch.

 In Mandaeism, "(God) created all the worlds, formed the soul through his power, and placed it by means of angels into the human body.
 So He created Adam and Eve, the first man and woman."